The richest royals in the world

 - Net worth: $30 billion

 The Sultan of Brunei's first wife was his cousin Princess Pengiran Anak Saleh, who became queen.
 He then married Mariam Abdul Aziz, a former Royal Brunei Airlines flight attendant.
-The couple divorced in 2003 and the sultan had Mariam's royal titles removed.
-His third marriage was to Malaysian TV3 presenter, Azrinaz Mazhar Hakim.
+When the couple divorced in 2003, the sultan removed Mariam's royal titles.
+His third marriage was to Malaysian TV3 presenter Azrinaz Mazhar Hakim.
 They divorced in 2010, and, as with Mariam Abdul Aziz, the sultan stripped Azrinaz of her royal titles.

 Hassanal Bolkiah has 12 children.
 His eldest son, Prince Al-Muhtadee Billah, is heir to the throne and current crown prince.